ShyamRV/Check-Mate/README.md

 # 🤖 Check-Mate - Humanoid Receptionist Robot

 **Check-Mate** is a Python-based humanoid receptionist robot designed to streamline and enhance front desk experiences in environments such as universities, offices, and hospitality venues.
-Using cutting-edge technologies like OpenCV, Speech Recognition, Text-to-Speech, and Gemini AI (LLM), Aarryaa interacts with visitors, provides directions, answers queries, and acts as a smart assistant.
+Using cutting-edge technologies like OpenCV, Speech Recognition, Text-to-Speech, and Gemini AI (LLM), Check-Mate interacts with visitors, provides directions, answers queries, and acts as a smart assistant.

 ---